-How can I not notice it!
+How could I not notice it?
 She wondered.

 "Later", she promised herself and with one last look at the beauties, she turned towards the main door.
 Climbing up the three steps, she took a deep breathe.
 The air smelled sweet of flowers, freshly cut grass and … pure.
 Yes, the air was definitely pure here.
 Sighing softly, she raised her hand and knocked on the door twice before stepping back.